Reducing Reliance on Paper Towels and Best Plastic-Free Options

 Price point

 These socks cost between $16.00 and $18.00 per pair.
-While that cost is high compared to other socks made from new materials, the cost to the environment is low.
-That makes the cost worth it for me.
+While that cost is average, it may seem high compared to other socks made from new materials.
+But the cost to the environment is low.

 Environmental impact

-Buying recycled textiles products reduces textile waste.
+Buying recycled textile products reduces textile waste.
 I’ll explain more about this below.

 Materials

 The materials are not 100% plastic-free.
-They are 85% recycled textiles with small percentages of spandex and nylon (spandex and nylon are both plastic fabrics).
+They are up to 95% upcycled textiles combined with small percentages of spandex and nylon (spandex and nylon are both plastic fabrics).
 The trademarked name of their fiber blended yarn is OSOMTEX and it changes based on consumer demand and textile availability.

-But the company is not claiming their yarns to be plastic or polyester free.
+However, the company is not claiming their yarns to be plastic or polyester-free.
 Their goals are to promote a circular economy in the textile industry.
-“At OSOMTEX®, we repurpose millions of pounds of discarded post-consumer and post-industrial textile waste directly from brands and the general supply chain to create high-quality upcycled yarns and fabrics.”
-Repurposing is a great way to support environmental and human health.
+“At OSOMTEX®, we repurpose millions of pounds of discarded post-consumer and post-industrial textile waste directly from brands and supply chain waste streams to create high-quality upcycled yarns and fabrics.”8 Repurposing is a great way to support environmental and human health.

 Packaging